A guide to versatile tooth preservation and replacement with durable, aesthetic crowns

 In short, while there is still place for metal-based restorations in certain cases, we’re fortunate to have many more options available that are sure to fit each patient’s individual needs and desires.
 This gives us the flexibility to utilize materials according to the needs of the patient and the tooth in question.
 Dr. Efner is happy to discuss the pros and cons of each option with you.

 The crown is shaped to fit on top of the natural tooth.
-Before a crown can be placed, the tooth must be cleaned of decay, disinfected, oftentimes rebuilt, and shaped to accommodate the crown.
+Before a crown can be placed, the tooth must be cleaned of decay, disinfected, oftentimes rebuilt and shaped to accommodate the crown.
 Dr. Efner uses precision techniques and technologies to remove diseased tissues.
 The idea is to use materials and methods that minimize the amount of healthy structure removed during the process.
-This step is vital to ensure the effective treatment of decay and other damage and to assure that the crown will fit on top of the tooth properly.
-Crowns also present the “finishing touch” following root canal therapy.
-Root canal and other endodontic treatments are designed to resolve deep or severe decay at the center or innermost chamber of the tooth.
+This step is vital to ensure the effective treatment of decay and other damage, and to assure that the crown will fit on top of the tooth properly.
+Crown restorations are also commonly the final following root canal therapy.
+Root canal and other endodontic treatments are designed to resolve deep or severe decay at the center or innermost chamber of the tooth, following inflammation of the nerve inside the chamber.
 These services may be the only way to preserve a badly damaged tooth.

-Another nod to the versatility of crowns, they may also be used as a form of tooth replacement.
+Another nod to the versatility of crowns: they may also be used as a form of tooth replacement.
 The replacement tooth or “pontic” in a dental bridge relies on crowned teeth on either side of the gap to anchor or support it.
-Likewise, the crown is the visible part of the replacement tooth that relies on an implant positioned and fixed in the jawbone to support it.
-The implant, then, functions as a tooth root to stabilize the crown attached to it.
+When you have chosen a dental implant to replace a missing tooth or teeth, the crown is the visible part of the replacement that relies on the implant, which is positioned and fixed in the jawbone to support it.
+The implant fixture, then, functions as a tooth root to stabilize the crown attached to it.

 In some cases, very worn or poorly-shaped teeth can be covered with crowns.
-Veneers are limited in their capacity to resolve some cosmetic imperfections as they are placed on the front surfaces of teeth in the smile zone.
-If more coverage and strength are required, crowns may be the only way to get the contours, color, and overall appearance that you desire from the likes of worn-down and severely misshapen back teeth.
+Veneers can be limited in their capacity to resolve some cosmetic imperfections, as they are placed on the front surfaces of teeth in the smile zone.
+If more coverage and strength are required, crowns may be the more fitting way to get the contours, color, and overall appearance that you desire from the likes of worn-down and severely misshapen back teeth.

 Call (805) 653-1599 sooner rather than later to schedule your examination, or request one at the button featured on this website.
-We may be able to prevent or even reverse the effects of damaging conditions without interventions such as restorative care.
+We may be able to prevent or even reverse the effects of damaging conditions without more involved interventions.